low-earth-orbit/notes/web-dev-starter-guide.md

 ## Additional Resources

 - [Teach Yourself Computer Science](https://teachyourselfcs.com/) covers the core courses in a typical Bachelor's degree program.
+After reflecting from what I learned in my CS degree, I recommend the following topics for non-CS backgrounders to make up missing theory:

+  - Programming (Java or Python)
+  - Databases
+  - Discrete math
+  - Software engineering
+  - Data structures and algorithms
+  - Computer architecture
+  - Computer networking

 - [Open Source Society University](https://github.com/ossu/computer-science) references resources on more topics.
+It can be used for cherry-picking.

 If you're unsure about which resource is better for a topic, check on Reddit.